-We are recommending that citizens and supporters work diligently in conjunction with Norfolk County (remember, in reality we the people are Norfolk County and our tax dollars that come out of our pockets pay for everything) and the MNR to support Marion Gadsby’s work-in-progress to restore Silver Lake.
+We are recommending that citizens and supporters work diligently in conjunction with Norfolk County and the MNR to support Marion Gadsby’s work-in-progress to restore Silver Lake.
 Marion’s group has a plan that would involve dam repair, dredging, silt traps and the installation of fish ladders and a hydro-electric generator.
-All to be done within the budgeted money set aside a few years ago for Silver Lake.
 Marion has been advised that in principle the County and the MNR are in agreement with the direction in which her plan is headed, and Marion wants things to begin happening this year- this is not something that she nor anyone else wants to see sitting idle for 5 more years.

 So a number of us are supporting Marion’s efforts and we encourage you to do so too.
-Remember that Charlie Luke, John Wells, Eric D’Hondt, etc. not only work for us and are paid by us, but they are humans, citizens, property owners, taxpayers and people who have feelings and opinions too.
+However, remember that Charlie Luke, John Wells, Eric D’Hondt, etc. are also citizens, property owners, taxpayers and people who have feelings and opinions too.
 I respectfully ask that if you have opinions of any of our elected officials or Norfolk County staff that are less than positive that you please not present these opinions in public forums.
 As good as it may feel to vent, nothing good comes from it.
 We will keep you updated with respect to Marion’s group’s progress and how you can help.

 Enjoy the weekend, thank you all for your help and support for bringing Silver Lake to the forefront.